safe-global/safe-modules/modules/passkey/README.md

 ### [SafeWebAuthnSignerSingleton](./contracts/SafeWebAuthnSignerSingleton.sol)

-`SafeWebAuthnSignerSingleton` implements ERC-1271 interface to support signature verification which enables signature data to be forwarded from a Safe to the `WebAuthn` library.
-The `SafeWebAuthnSignerSingleton` contract is a singleton contract that forwards calls to the `WebAuthn` library.
+`SafeWebAuthnSignerSingleton` contract is a singleton contract that implements the ERC-1271 interface to support signature verification, enabling signature data to be forwarded from a Safe to the `WebAuthn` library.
 This contract expects public key co-ordinates, and verifier address to be appended by the caller inspired from [ERC-2771](https://eips.ethereum.org/EIPS/eip-2771).

 ### [SafeWebAuthnSignerFactory](./contracts/SafeWebAuthnSignerFactory.sol)